-We anticipate granting options to purchase our common shares or stock price appreciation units under one or more employee stock option plans or stock price appreciation unit plans, as applicable, subject to restrictions, in respect of previously outstanding awards issued by Alcan.
-If we grant such options or stock price appreciation units, the number of options or stock price appreciation units granted will be determined as of the distribution date.
-As of our employees held stock options covering a total of approximately

-Alcan common shares that we expect may be replaced by options to purchase our common shares, and a total of approximately

-Alcan stock price appreciation units that we expect may be replaced by stock price appreciation units in our company.
-In addition, we may grant stock options, stock price appreciation units or other equity based awards in the future.
-We currently expect to file a registration statement under the Securities Act to register shares to be issued under one or more of our stock option plans.
+We will grant options to purchase our common shares under the Novelis conversion plan of 2005 subject to restrictions, in respect of previously outstanding awards issued by Alcan.
+The number of options granted will be determined as discussed under "Management - Alcan stock options - Treatment of Alcan stock options".
+As of December 24, 2004 our employees held Alcan stock options covering a total of approximately 1,418,688 Alcan common shares that we expect may be replaced by options to purchase our common shares.
+In addition, we may grant stock options or other equity based awards in the future.
+We currently expect to file a registration statement under the Securities Act to register shares to be issued under the Novelis conversion plan of 2005.
 Shares issued pursuant to awards after the effective date of such registration statement, other than shares issued to affiliates, generally will be freely tradeable without further registration under the Securities Act.